Local Alternatives

 Manchester

-How do creative practices open up new possibilities for sensing and belonging in urban parklands?
+How do creative practices open up new possibilities for connection and belonging in urban parklands?

-We are developing an ongoing series of public exhibitions based on work emerging from the Local Alternatives platform.
+We are developing an ongoing series of public exhibitions and public programs based on work emerging from the Local Alternatives platform.

 Our first exhibition, Superpositions, was held at Birley Art Gallery in Manchester in July, 2018.